-7.9 RIVER LOCATION AND CLIMATE CHANGE
+7.8 RIVER LOCATION AND CLIMATE CHANGE

 Historic buildings and environments may be affected by changing climatic conditions in the future.
 Increased storms could cause damage to buildings, while wet conditions promote decay and increase the risk of subsidence.
-The increasing intensity of storms caused by climate change means that gutters and drainpipes may not be sufficient to cope with increased rainfall resulting in water ingress, damp and associated rot caused by water not being carried away from the built fabric.
+Gutters and drainpipes may not be sufficient to cope with increased rainfall resulting in water ingress, damp and associated rot caused by water not being carried away from the built fabric.

 In Sharrington, the high water table evidenced by the numerous ponds, could mean potential increased incidences of flooding with rainwater collecting on water-laden ground.
-More intense rainfall alternating with periods of drought has implications for water bodies and water management, 28 both in ecological terms and as a threat to historic buildings.
+More intense rainfall alternating with periods of drought has implications for water bodies and water management, 26 both in ecological terms and as a threat to historic buildings.
 Flooding can cause structural damage and a general increase in water levels causes problems with damp.
+Wet conditions promote decay and increase the risk of subsidence.